kevinmizway/blogging-site/README.md

 ## Technologies Used

-_HTML - emphasis on using the div class HTML tag to style a page._
+_HTML - emphasis on using the div class HTML tag to style a page.
+Padding and Margin have been added to each section._

 Copyright (c) 2016 **_Kevin Mizway_**